 Step 3: My school is in St. Louis City or County in Missouri or St. Clair or Madison Counties in Illinois; how do I get my school’s free first round of Albuterol?

 - Request Albuterol solution by having your medical director (i.e., a licensed physician, a physician’s assistant, or nurse practitioner) get your Albuterol prescription to Beverly Hills Pharmacy (Phone: 314.381.8600 or Fax: 314.381.6844)

 - If your school does not have a nebulizer or other asthma equipment and needs financial assistance to obtain this equipment, please fill out the RESCUE Application

 School Nurses Can Also Stock Epinephrine!

 Through the Epipen4Schools Program, schools are now able to receive their own EpiPens.
-Once you have your school’s EpiPen, be sure to let staff and teachers know where it is kept in case of emergencies.
+Once you have your school’s EpiPen, be sure to let staff and teachers know where it is stored in case of an emergency.